 - a.
 Stop work. - b.
 Immediately flush eyes or mucous membrane with water for 10-15 minutes. - c.
-Notify lab supervisor or PI, who must notify the Biosafety Officer. - d.
-Proceed directly to RedMed Clinic, Redwood Occupational Medicine Clinic, or the University of Utah Hospital emergency Room (if after 8pm).
+Proceed directly to RedMed Clinic, Redwood Occupational Medicine Clinic, or the University of Utah Hospital emergency Room (if after 8pm). - d.
+Notify lab supervisor or PI as soon as possible, who must notify the Biosafety Officer.